 Gas does not mean “natural gas”.
-While natural gas is currently the most used resource, the gas sector is undergoing a major transformation, shifting away from fossil gases towards an increased introduction of low-carbon and renewable gases into its infrastructure.
-To accelerate this transition, a credible plan for the decarbonisation of the gas network and a detailed roadmap to give predictability on the availability of renewable gases is needed – including targets for renewable gas consumption.
+While natural gas is currently the most used resource, the gas sector is undergoing a major transformation, shifting away from fossil gases towards an increased introduction of renewable gases into its infrastructure.
+To accelerate this transition, a credible plan for the decarbonisation of the gas network and a detailed roadmap to give predictability on the availability of renewable gases is needed.

-Renewable and low-carbon gases should also reach gas power plants, as important contributors to the stability of the grid and security of supply.
+Renewable gases need to also reach gas power plants, as important contributors to the stability of the grid and security of supply.

 Biogas and other renewable gases can be used in power plants driven by gas turbines – both to produce power only or in cogeneration mode.
 Similarly, it is essential that the use of hydrogen is not limited to a small number of industrial sectors: in combination with the gas infrastructure’s storage capacity, hydrogen-ready gas turbines offer dispatchable, reliable and efficient power and heat, independently of weather conditions.